chrisnoonan98675/site/xl-testview/how-to/handle-exceptions-in-test-results-parsers.markdown

 ## `ImportFailedException`

-`ImportFailedException` exception should be thrown if something goes wrong, but no other exception applies.
+`ImportFailedException` should be thrown if something goes wrong, but no other exception applies.

 ### Importing `ImportFailedException`